 Consumer expert Amy Davis tells you what you need to do to make sure you are not paying for those services that you can’t use.

 By now, most big gyms have decided how they plan to reimburse or settle up with members for this period of time that they are closed, but not everyone is happy with what some gyms are doing.

-There were hundreds of complaints on 24-Hour Fitness’ Facebook page all echoing the same anger.
+At the end of March, there were hundreds of complaints on 24-Hour Fitness’ Facebook page all echoing the same anger.